Health-Informatics-UoN/lettuce/llettuce-docs/embedding_models.rst

         embedding, semantic similarity, and information retrieval.

     - Benefits:
-        BGE-small more efficient in terms of speed and memory, while still being capable of generating high-quality sentence or document embeddings.
+        BGE-small more efficient when compared to larger models in terms of speed and memory, while still being capable of generating high-quality sentence or document embeddings.

     - Research Paper:
         arXiv:2402.03216